aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 --------------------

 Region-based CNN (R-CNN) models are commonly used for object detection and image segmentation tasks.
-A typical R-CNN architecture is composed of the following components:
+A typical R-CNN architecture consists of the following components:

 -  **Backbone:** The backbone extracts features from input images.
-In some models, the backbone is a Feature Pyramid Network (FPN), which uses a top-down architecture with lateral connections to build an in-network feature pyramid from a single-scale input.
+In some models the backbone is a Feature Pyramid Network (FPN), which uses a top-down architecture with lateral connections to build an in-network feature pyramid from a single-scale input.
 The backbone is commonly a ResNet or Vision Transformer based network.
 -  **Region Proposal Network (RPN):** The RPN predicts region proposals with a wide range of scales and aspect ratios.
-RPNs are constructed using convolutional layers and anchor boxes that serve as references for multiple scales and aspect ratios.
+RPNs are constructed using convolutional layers and anchor boxes, which that serve as references for multiple scales and aspect ratios.
--  **Region of Interest (RoI):** The RoI component is used to resize the extracted features that have varying size to the same size so that they can be consumed by a fully connected layer.
-RoI Align is typically used instead of RoI Pooling because RoI Align provides better alignment.
+-  **Region of Interest (RoI):** The RoI component is used to resize the extracted features of varying size to the same size so that they can be consumed by a fully connected layer.
+RoI Align is typically used instead of RoI Pooling, because RoI Align provides better alignment.

 The `Detectron2 <https://github.com/facebookresearch/detectron2>`__
 library provides many popular PyTorch R-CNN implementations, including R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
-This application note will focus on the Detectron2 R-CNN models.
+This application note focuses on the Detectron2 R-CNN models.

 R-CNN Limitations and Considerations on Inferentia (NeuronCore-v1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-R-CNN models can have a few limitations and considerations on Inferentia
+R-CNN models may have limitations and considerations on Inferentia
 (NeuronCore-v1).
 See the :ref:`Model Architecture Fit Guidelines
 <rcnn_limitations_inf1>` for more information.
-These limitatins are not
+These limitations are not
 applicable to NeuronCore-v2.

 Requirements
 ------------

-This application note is intended to be run on an ``inf1.2xlarge``.
+The process described in this application note is intended to be run on an ``inf1.2xlarge``.
 In practice,
 R-CNN models can be run on any Inf1 instance size.

 Verify that this Jupyter notebook is running the Python kernel
 environment that was set up according to the `PyTorch Installation
 Guide <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuron/setup/pytorch-install.html>`__.
-You can select the kernel from the “Kernel -> Change Kernel” option on
+Select the kernel from the “Kernel -> Change Kernel” option at
-the top of this Jupyter notebook page.
+the top of the Jupyter notebook page.

 Installation
 ------------

-This application note requires the following pip packages:
+This process requires the following pip packages:

-1. ``torch==1.11.0``
+- ``torch==1.11.0``
-2. ``torch-neuron``
+- ``torch-neuron``
-3. ``neuron-cc``
+- ``neuron-cc``
-4. ``opencv-python``
+- ``opencv-python``
-5. ``pycocotools``
+- ``pycocotools``
-6. ``torchvision==0.12.0``
+- ``torchvision==0.12.0``
-7. ``detectron2==0.6``
+- ``detectron2==0.6``

-The following section builds ``torchvision`` from source and installs
+The following section explains how to build ``torchvision`` from source and install
 the ``Detectron2`` package.
-It also reinstalls the Neuron packages to ensure
+It also reinstalls the Neuron packages, to ensure
-version compability.
+version compatibility.

-The the ``torchvision`` ``roi_align_kernel.cpp`` kernel is modified to
+The ``torchvision`` ``roi_align_kernel.cpp`` kernel is modified to
-use OMP threading for multithreaded inference on CPU.
+use OMP threading for a multi-threaded inference on the CPU.
 This significantly
 improves the performance of RoI Align kernels on Inf1: OMP threading
-leads to a 2 - 3x RoI Align latency reduction compared to the default
+leads to a RoI Align latency reduction two to three times larger than the default
 ``roi_align_kernel.cpp`` kernel configuration.

 .. code:: ipython3